writingteacher/rob-whyte-portfolio/README.md

 <br/>
 <br/>
 ## Lonely Planet country guide
-LP is a global brand known for country guidebooks and publications that inspire exploration.
+LP is a global brand known for guidebooks and publications that inspire exploration.
 ##### The problem
 Role out a new South Korea country guide and support organic traffic.
 ##### My role